gaois/Gaois.Localizer/README.md

 ### Return a 404 Not Found status code

 Add `app.UseRequestCultureExceptionHandler()` to the request execution pipeline *before* the request culture validation middleware.
 The exception handlers in Fiontar.Localization use an async method that listen for exceptions thrown as the request makes its way through the pipeline.
-Therefore, if the exception handlers are applied after after the error is thrown they will have no effect.
+Exception handlers applied after the error is thrown have no effect.

 ```csharp
     app.UseRequestCultureExceptionHandler();